Treating Arm Pain With Laser Therapy

 How Are Our Lasers Different From Other Laser Treatments ?

 MLS Therapy uses two wavelengths to overcome the limits of traditional Laser Therapy.
 HILT Therapy focuses the laser light in a new way to get even better results in targeted areas.
-The laser treatments used up until recently were not as effective as they only generated a fraction of the healing potential within the cells and the reduction of pain was a secondary effect and was limited by the amount of healing that took place.
-The MLS and HILT laser emissions on the other hand, have an almost immediate effect on pain since they can focus concentrated light energy to specific areas and provide several times the healing potential that traditional laser therapy was capable of generating.
-Here at the Pain Relief Institute, we offer both MLS and HILT laser therapy treatments to our patients to help them recover from an arm-related injury and also to help reduce pain as they heal.
-These are among the most popular arm pain treatments available today and they are successful for the majority of patients as well.
+The laser treatments used up until recently were not as effective as they only generated a fraction of the healing potential within the cells, and the reduction of pain was a secondary effect and was limited by the amount of healing that took place.
+The MLS and HILT laser emissions, on the other hand, have an almost immediate effect on pain since they can focus concentrated light energy to specific areas and provide several times the healing potential that traditional laser therapy was capable of generating.
+Here at the Pain Relief Institute, we offer both MLS and HILT laser therapy treatments to our patients to help them recover from an arm-related injury and also to help reduce arm pain as they heal.
+These are among the most popular arm pain treatments available today, and they are successful for the majority of patients.

 What Are the Benefits?

-There are many benefits to be enjoyed from MLS and HILT laser therapy when it is used for arm pain treatments, including but not limited to:
+There are many benefits from MLS and HILT laser therapy when it is used for arm pain treatments, including but not limited to: